ClojureBridge/drawing/curriculum/create-something.md

   :middleware [m/fun-mode])
 ```

-Clara saw the snowfake appeared from the top after it went down blow the bottom line.
+Clara saw the snowflake appeared from the top after it went down below the bottom line.

 ## Step 4. make more snowflakes keep falling down from top to bottom